Animals

 VulnerableNATURAL HABITAT

-IN THE WILD – Variety of small antelope, rabbits, warthogs, gazelles and birds
+IN THE WILD – Variety of small antelope, rabbits, warthogs, gazelles, and birds

 IN THE ZOO – Specialized carnivore diet, whole prey, and bonesFASCINATING FACTS